cioudfox/ECS-189-Project/ProjectDocument.md

 **[Boss Animation Script that Determines Moving, Attacking, and Dying Animations](https://github.com/cioudfox/ECS-189-Project/blob/ec7c9e47ca0fac16c97ed597c4428ca20e288c85/Generic%20Project%20Name/Assets/Scripts/Enemy/BossAnimator.cs)**

 We used a combination of animation and visual effects to make a better **game feel** that centers around being simple and cartoonish.
 We had similar animation implementations for players and enemies alike for simplicity's sake, while adding slight differences that establishes each sprite as its own type with unique looks, animations, and abilities.
 Game feel is also improved to feel more active and responsive to player input with clear visual responses and feedback, such color changes when taking damage and enemies that immediately change direction and animations based on the player's input.
+Additionally, our asset choices reflect our chosen fantasy theme and match our map design's style in terms of bright coloring and pixelated fantastical art.

 ### Map Design